 Can someone do something to improve this blog?
 I’m hard-pressed to think of anything significant, but here are a couple of minor tweaks:

 - The right-pointing arrow on the right page margin is not intuitive.
 If the text “Newer Posts” appeared next to it, perhaps more users would follow the link.

 - This blog has an extremely intimate feel, which is wonderful for people who know the blogger.
 Add a line or two about the agency’s services to help new visitors get acquainted.

 The operative phrase for great content-design marriages: Keep it simple.

-On the content side, we fight complexity all the time, because clients are always tempted to say everything there is to say on each blog post.
+On the content side, we fight complexity all the time because clients feel tempted to say everything there is to say in each blog post.
 But curiosity and a desire to participate motivate users to read and comment.
 If content leaves something to the imagination, readers will fill in the blanks.

 On the design side, there is a similar temptation to use multiple fonts, multiple colors, animation, etc. Highly creative designers who strive to create highly usable blogs would do well to keep Leonardo da Vinci’s famous quote close by:

 Not only do simplicity of design and content convey sophistication, they improve page loading time and mobile device usability — two of the most important considerations for any business blog.